-The new ISO 16890 standard for filter testing and assessment is likely to replace EN 779 by mid-2018.
-In future, filter efficiencies will be determined with regard to the particulate classes PM1, PM2,5 and PM10, as well as coarse dust.
+The ISO 16890 standard for filter testing and assessment replaced the previous EN 779 standard in mid-2018.
+Now, filter efficiencies will be determined with regard to the particulate classes PM1, PM2,5 and PM10, as well as coarse dust.
 The ISO 16890 standard is thus based on the same evaluation parameters used by the WHO and other environmental authorities.

 The EN 779 standard "Particulate air filters for general ventilation" defined the test procedure for coarse and fine dust filters.
 The EN 779:2012 version valid from April 2012 until mid-2018 included the introduction of minimum efficiency levels for classes F7 to F9, and the renaming of classes F5 and F6 to M5 and M6.
-By mid-2018, EN 779 will be completely replaced by the ISO 16890 standard in Europe.
+Since mid-2018, EN 779 has been completely replaced by the ISO 16890 standard in Europe.

 Filter media used in dust removal machines is tested according to the SBM dust class DIN EN 60335-2-69 appendix AA.
 The maximum degree of penetration decides whether a filter material is classified as an L, M or H class.

 The new ISO 16890 enables the best filter solution

 Towards a new classification of air filters for turbomachinery with the ISO 29461-1 standard

 Test method for EPA / HEPA / ULPA filters

 The filter classification standard in overview